dechristopher/dechristopher/README.md

 ## I'm a Boston-based Full-stack Engineer!

-- I’m currently working for Infogain at Facebook
+- Currently working for Infogain at Facebook
-- Currently learning Rust and Elixir
+- Current interests include Rust and Elixir
-- Fun fact: I'm a rock climber (trad, sport, bouldering in that order)
+- I'm a rock climber (trad, sport, bouldering in that order)

 ### Connect with me on [LinkedIn][linkedin]